-Welcome to my H2OBungalow home tour!
+Welcome to my H2OBungalow Coastal Home Tour!

 Come on in!

 Our floor plan is one of the blessings and challenges of this house.
 It was modified to be kind of an open floor plan.
 Which is wonderful for helping our small space feel larger.

-We moved the kitchen back to its original location and built this small island.
-It’s a lifesaver, the long drawers on the other side hold my pots & pans, utensil drawers and a wine fridge.
-I use the counter space for everything including my crafts:)
+We moved the kitchen back to its original location and built a small island.
+It’s a lifesaver, the long drawers on the other side hold my pots & pans, utensils and a wine fridge.
+I use this counter space for everything including my crafts:)

 When a home has had lots of owners and a few additions over time, it begins to have odd spaces.
 I mentioned our dining area is 7 feet wide, well … there’s a matching space on the other side of the room as well.

+It was a perfect place to build a reading nook with industrial style bookshelves.
 We used chunky two inch slabs of fresh cut cypress and had custom steel brackets made to hold them.
 The slabs are fresh cut direct from a local saw mill.
-I wanted the rough wood cuts to be visible to add texture and character.
+I wanted the rough wood cuts to be visible to add texture and character

 As you can tell from the pictures of my other bathroom renovations, I enjoy designing baths, and like them to have personality.